Bathroom Plumbing FAQ

 The problem with flushable wipes is that while they do flush and go down the drain, they don’t disintegrate.
 When toilet paper is wet, it falls apart quickly because it is manufactured to dissolve.
-Flushable wipes do not fall apart when they are wet – they actually hold together better than paper towels.
+Flushable wipes do not fall apart when they are wet – they hold together better than paper towels.

 The bottom line is that flushable wipes will most likely cause a sewage backup and should not be used under any circumstances.

 If water is leaking from beneath the toilet, try tightening the closet bolts that secure the toilet to the floor.
 Use a putty knife or slotted screwdriver to pry off the bolt caps.
 Use a wrench to alternately tighten each bolt, a little at a time.
 Be careful not to apply too much pressure to avoid cracking the toilet’s base.

 If tightening the bolts doesn’t help, a new wax ring needs to be installed.
 This can be an overwhelming do-it-yourself project.
 Give Capps Plumbing & Sewer a call – our professional plumbers are ready to help!